dfinity/ICRC-1/standards/ICRC-0/README.md

 For a distributed group like the IC community it is crucial to have a WG setup that can include also the people in the discussion that cannot attend the regular virtual WG meetings, e.g., due to time zone constraints.

-IC WGs will typically use the collaboration tools mentioned below.
+IC WGs will typically use a subset of the collaboration tools mentioned below.
 The idea is to have as few tools as possible to avoid overhead for members (and the chairs).
+The concrete choice of tools is left to the discretion of the WG.
+As recommendation, more technical- and coding-affine WGs should use Zoom, the Forum, Discord, and GitHub, while less technical-affine groups might want to replace GitHub with GoogleDocs for the drafting of and commenting on their working documents.
+The governance processes are in principle tool agnostic, however, we provide some discussion and recommendations on tools here to allow for faster bootstrapping of a new WG and to help the WG avoid reinvent the wheel w.r.t. tooling.

-* *GitHub* as asynchronous collaboration tool: working on documents and code; discussions on PRs; commenting on and objecting to specific issues of proposals; determining rough consensus through humming; formal voting
+* *GitHub* as asynchronous collaboration tool: working on documents and code; discussions of PRs; commenting on and objecting to specific issues of proposals; determining rough consensus through humming; formal voting
+* *Google Docs* as asynchronous collaboration tool: document authoring; commenting; making objections; discussing
 * *Virtual meetings in Zoom* as synchronous collaboration tool: technical discussions, continuing discussions from GitHub in a synchronous setting; discussion of strategic topics such as new work items, spawning a new working group; resolving issues
-* *IC developer forum* as asynchronous communication channel: updates to the working group; announcements; technical discussions that do not fit into specific items on GitHub; strategic discussions
+* *IC developer forum* as asynchronous communication channel: updates to the working group; announcements; technical discussions that do not fit into specific items on GitHub or Google Docs; strategic and roadmap discussions
+* *Discord* as a communication tool with similar usage as the forum and in addition synchronous chats.

+The Ledger and Tokenization WG uses the following tools:

+* Zoom
+* GitHub
+* Forum
+* Discord

+### Zoom teleconferencing

+Regular (typically weekly or bi-weekly 1-hour) virtual video conference meetings provide a platform for *synchronous collaboration* of the team.
+These meetings are the periodic integration points of discussions held on other channels, where team members can engage in a realtime discourse on the currently handled topics of the WG, as well as strategic and roadmap topics.
+The meeting cadence and schedule can be changed at the discretion of the WG, e.g., to align with the current workload or timeline requirements.

+Particularly, the meetings are used, among other things, for the following:

+* Discussing individual items the group is currently working on: A main part of the meetings is dedicated to addressing comments and objections on standards proposals in the spirit of rough consensus.
+This continues discussions on GitHub and uses the power of synchronous interactions between the participants.
+* Elaborating the strategic roadmap of the WG: For example, discussing the direction, future work items, new WGs or subgroups to be created for specific topics.
+* Discussing upcoming work items.
+* Virtual humming to assess the degree of consensus in the group.

+WG meetings should have minutes published on GitHub that summarize the discussions and main decisions taken in the meeting.
+This helps transparency for everyone and individuals outside the WG as well as participants who cannot participate in a meeting to catch up with the progress of the WG.

+Due to the IC community's global presence, at least one of the geographies may not be conveniently able to participate during a given time slot.
+The WG can either choose a fixed time slot and involve the team members from non-participating geographies via other channels, or rotate the time slot so that all parts of the world can participate in a subset of the meetings.
+The further leads to a more stable attendance while being less fair towards one part of the team, the latter leads to a less stable participation of members while being fair.
+The chosen mode must be determined and decided by the WG.

+Zoom meetings can be used for realtime humming during the meeting to measure rough consensus in the core team.

 ### GitHub

-GitHub is the main tool for asynchronous collaboration in the WG, used for the following purposes, for example:
+GitHub is one option for the main tool for asynchronous collaboration in IC WGs, used, for example, for the following purposes:

 * Drafting standards proposals;
 * Working on source code;